harshitparpe/task-5-network-traffic-analysis/README.md

 This project involves capturing and analyzing live network traffic using Wireshark.
 The primary aim is to understand the usage and structure of key internet protocols during real-time activity.

+## Tools Used

+- Wireshark (for packet capture and protocol analysis)
+- Web browser (to generate HTTP and DNS traffic)
+- Command Prompt / Terminal (to run ping and traceroute commands)

 ## Steps Performed

 - Installed and configured Wireshark on a Windows system.